Joshua-Noakes1/Teardown-nvenc/README.md

 ## Downloads

 You can find the default script provided by Tuxedo Labs along with the NVENC script and Linux variants in links below, they can also be found in the scripts folder.
-You'll need to have an FFmpeg build which supports NVENE, One is included in the `bin` folder.
+You'll need to have an FFmpeg build under or equal to 4.2.3 which supports NVENC, One is included in the `bin` folder.

 [[Windows - GPU](https://github.com/Joshua-Noakes1/Teardown-nvenc/blob/main/scripts/makemovie.gpu.bat)] [[Linux - GPU](https://github.com/Joshua-Noakes1/Teardown-nvenc/blob/main/scripts/makemovie.gpu.sh)]